Healthy Homes Assessment Haumoana

 Insulation Haumoana

-Underfloor and ceiling insulation is mandatory in all rental homes as of July 1st, 2019.
-All landlords and property managers have to ensure that the insulation is in line with this new quality.
-In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be replaced or replaced.
+Underfloor and ceiling insulation is required for all rent houses since 1 July 2019.
+All landlords and property managers are required to ensure the insulation meets standards that are in line with the latest standard.
+In some instances, an existing insulation on the ceiling or in the sub floor space may need to be filled with or replaced.

-A well-insulated property will help to control condensation and lessen the likelihood of dampness and mould, as well as making much easier for the household to hold heat.
+A well-insulated property will reduce the risk of condensation and lessen the likelihood of dampness and mould, and also makes it easier to the house to retain heat.

 Insulation needs to meet the R-values of your area.